Adjustable frequency drives for improved energy efficiency and parallel, multiphase pumps

 Maximizing uptime and minimizing energy consumption (and costs) is key in pumping applications.
 As facilities upgrade and new ones are built, system design must maximize uptime and minimize energy costs.
 Today's medium-voltage adjustable frequency drives (AFD) are a part of the design solution and are better able to help keep systems efficient while minimizing energy costs.
 Even in applications with multiple pumps, one drive can provide reliable, efficient control.

 Uptime and Energy Efficiency Matter

 Making sure that systems and processes are up and running while improving energy efficiency (and cost) is crucial in pumping applications.
 Maximizing system efficiencies and protecting valuable assets is part and parcel of the overall goal—driving down energy consumption and improving system reliability.
 Increased awareness of the environmental and economic benefits of sustainable operations is driving changes in industry regulations.
 As a result, it is critical to be able to quickly adapt to evolving industry regulations and realities by adopting new technologies to control costs and reduce energy requirements.

 Solutions that help manage power more efficiently, effectively and safely are sought to meet both operational goals and government regulations.
 That said, best practices within pump applications today involve energy conservation, as well as process efficiency and reliability, with a strong emphasis on long-term benefits.

-State-of-the-art AFDs combine innovative technology with reliable design
+State-of-the-art AFDs combine innovative technology with reliable design and construction.

 Control Power, Reduce Cost